 Vendor fee is $50.00 per week per booth.
 Vendor fee must be prepaid by Wednesday before market, and can not be refunded except under extreme circumstances.
 A one time application fee of $20 is due with this application, paid by check or Credit Card at an Urban Oasis Project booth, or online by website through paypal.

 Vendors must also give a 10% discount on all products to Vizcaya Members who show proof of membership.
-This is an important marketing tool to increase attendance and provide a benefit to our hosts, Vizcaya Gardens.
-An additional Vendor of the week program will highlight a vendor, in exchange for that vendor offering all members 20% off.
+This is an important marketing tool to increase attendance and provide a benefit to our hosts, Vizcaya Museum and Gardens.
+An additional Vendor of the week program will highlight a vendor in Vizcaya advertising and social media, in exchange for that vendor offering all members 20% off.

-Vendors not present by by 8:15, may have their scheduled spot filled by another vendor.
+Vendors not present by 8:15, may have their scheduled spot filled by another vendor.
 Vendors must have all materials loaded into the market area before 8:30 AM.

 Set-Up and Break-Down/Market Operations

 ♦ Vendors will have from 7:00 a.m. until 8:30 a.m. each Sunday to load in their booth set up.
-No Vendor may enter the Farmers Market area to set up prior to 7:00 a.m. unless Market Manager has approved such early entry to the Market.
+No Vendor may enter the Farmers Market area to set up prior to 7:00 a.m. unless Market Manager and Vizcaya Security have approved such early entry to the Market.

 ♦ All booths must be completely set up to sell at 9:00 a.m. and stay open with complete set up until 2:00 p.m.
-Promptly at 2:00 p.m., vendors must tear down tables and tents and pack all supplies before being able to get their vehicle
+Promptly at 2:00 p.m., vendors must tear down tables and tents and pack all supplies before being able to get their vehicle.
+Vendors are expected to be fully broken down no later than 3pm.

-♦ No Cars may drive into market boundaries.
+♦ No vehicles may drive into market boundaries.
 Drive carefully in the parking lot to unload.

 ♦ Vendors must bring trash bags to bag their garbage, removing bags and all garbage at the end of the day, and are encouraged to recycle and compost anything appropriate.